ucbrise/confluo/docs/src/quick_start.md

 ### Embedded Mode

-In order to use Confluo in the embedded mode, you simply need to include Confluo's header files under libconfluo/confluo, use the Confluo C++ API in a C++ application, and compile using a modern C++ compiler.
+In order to use Confluo in the embedded mode, we simply need to include Confluo's header files under libconfluo/confluo, use the Confluo C++ API in a C++ application, and compile using a modern C++ compiler.
 The entry point header file to include is `confluo_store.h`.